sharpcoding/react-redux-typescript-starter-kit/README.md

     - [x] action-creators.ts
     - [x] reducers.ts
     - [x] model.ts defining an interface OR
-    - [x] model folder defining interfaces (one per file/module preferred); if a screen container component props are identical with interface used in the Redux store (e.g. *EngineScreenState*), it should be defined here (in model/state.ts), re-exported in index.tsx (read-on) and used in store composition (*IAppState* interface)
+    - [x] models folder defining interfaces (one per file/module preferred); if a screen container component props are identical with interface used in the Redux store (e.g. *EngineScreenState*), it should be definedin model/state.ts, re-exported in index.tsx (read-on) and used in store composition (*IAppState* interface)
   - [ ] complex *screen* containers should be composed of multiple *view* container/presentational components
   - [ ] *view* is a container/presentational component that exists to make better screen decomposition; it should aggregate at least two other presentational components; if it defines it's own Redux-related modules (action-creators.ts, ..., state.ts), then it is a container
   - [ ] having the whole React application visualized as a tree of components, avoid creating container components in the leaf nodes; it might happen a component is found reusable and replaced to @components path alias namespace